RetroAchievements/docs/docs/general/hardcore-compliance-requirements.md

 - Identifying the emulator to the server with a non-unique user agent.
 - Shipping non-commercial cores while any commercialization or in-app purchases exists without written permission from the necessary rightsholders.
 - Privacy policy with placeholders/contradictions (e.g., missing data warehouse location, "no third parties" while using social logins/analytics).

+## G. Banned Emulators

+The following emulators are permanently banned from hardcore verification on RetroAchievements.
+Tickets from these emulators will be closed, and players found to be using these emulators in hardcore mode will be untracked.

+- **Afterplay.** Temporarily shipped a cheat tool accessible to hardcore players, violating Section B. After a 6-month hardcore verification suspension, the emulator was modified by its developer to bypass the suspension, violating Section C and triggering auto-fail criteria under Section F.

 ::: warning Important
 Meeting these requirements is essential for an emulator to be listed as hardcore-compliant on RetroAchievements.
 We reserve the right to periodically re-evaluate compliant emulators for continued compliance.
 Failure to maintain compliance may result in removal from the approved emulators list and our Downloads page.